 Also, over time and across different situations, a child’s needs can vary.
 It’s important to observe your child to see if calming strategies are not working for every situation or if they do not help at all anymore.

-Peace corner activities to consider
+Calming corner activities